larryhui7/larryhui7.github.io/content/projects/heat-transfer-channels/index.md

   </figure>
 </div>

-For this geometry, the 3D surface plots of the $w$ and $T$ fields are shown above in Figures 9 and 10 respectively.
+For Task II, the 3D surface plots of the $w$ and $T$ fields are shown above in Figures 9 and 10 respectively.
 The wetted hydraulic diameter of the new geometry is 12.5 mm for the 21 by 41 node channel.
 A new boundary condition was introduced by making the rightmost wall adiabatic.
 This was achieved by setting the wall temperature at each node on the right wall equal to the temperature of the node immediately to its left.
 With no temperature difference between adjacent nodes, no heat flux occurs, thus creating an adiabatic wall.

 In this new channel, the fully developed average heat transfer coefficient is $162.23 \, W/m^2 \cdot °C$.
 When calculating the Nusselt number, both heated and wetted values were determined.
 The wetted Nusselt number is calculated using the wetted hydraulic diameter, multiplying it by the average heat transfer coefficient, and dividing by the thermal conductivity, following the same method as before.
 In contrast, the heated Nusselt number requires calculating the heated hydraulic diameter, which excludes adiabatic walls when determining the perimeter.
 The result is a heated Nusselt number of $\mathrm{Nu}\_h=4.98$, while the wetted Nusselt number is $\mathrm{Nu}\_w=3.33$.
 The heated hydraulic diameter is 18.7 mm.
 Comparing the wetted Nusselt number to a square cross section with uniform wall temperature, we see that our Nusselt number of $3.33>2.976$.
 The error in the terms lies in the fact that we do not have uniform wall temperature and we are also not using a square cross section.